tytso/xfstests-bld/Documentation/gce-xfstests.md

-Once you have set up a Sendgrid account, get a new API key by going to the url [https://app.sendgrid.com/settings/api_keys](https://app.sendgrid.com/settings/api_keys) and click on the blue "Create API Key" button and select "General API Key".
-Pick a name such as "gce-xfstests" and enter it into the "Name of this key".
-Then click on the Mail Send's "Full Access" bubble and then click on the blue "Save" button.
+Once you have set up a Sendgrid account, get a new API key by going to the url [https://app.sendgrid.com/settings/api_keys](https://app.sendgrid.com/settings/api_keys) and click on the blue "Create API Key" button.
+Pick a name such as "gce-xfstests" and enter it into "API Key Name".
+Then click on the Mail Send's "Full Access" bubble and then click on the blue "Create & View" button.
 Copy the API key that was generated and use it to set the `GCE_SG_API` configuration variable in gce-xfstests's config file.